 Field Work Term FAQs

 The Field Work Term (FWT) has been a central part of Bennington’s educational requirements since the College was founded in 1932.
-During this six-week period in January and February there are no academic classes on campus.
+During this six-week period in the winter and summer there are no academic classes on campus.
 Students work in a variety of fields and geographic locations pursuing interests discovered or developed at Bennington.
 FWT is designed to allow students to forge professional connections, develop practical experience, and begin to discover both their role in and responsibilities to the world.
 For every two terms a student is enrolled, one FWT must be completed.

 Students use their FWT in whatever way best complements their academic program and interests.
 FWT can be another way to combine diverse fields of study or a way to expand a focus in a specific area.
 FWT is a part of the overall academic program and is reviewed as such.